ajaquith/markerbench/content/posts/book-review-stephen-few.md

 ---
 title: "Review of Stephen Few’s “Information Dashboard Design, Second Edition”"
+authors:
-author: arj
+ - arj
-description: Stephen Few’s new book offers sage advice about how to communicate data and insights efficiently.
+summary: Stephen Few’s new book offers sage advice about how to communicate data and insights efficiently.
 date: 2013-08-13 23:01:00 -0500
 tags:
   - visualization
 image: /images/few.jpg
 aliases:
   - /blog/2013/08/13/my-kind-of-cranky/
 ---
 Twenty years ago, a polymath prophet named [Edward Tufte](http://www.edwardtufte.com) self-published an incendiary book, _[The Visual Display of Quantitative Information](http://www.amazon.com/Visual-Display-Quantitative-Information/dp/096139210X)_.
 It forever changed how a certain species of white-collar professional viewed the world.
 As a DNA-tested, confirmed member of the species _homo visualis_, I can tell you that his book, and successors such as _[Envisioning Information](http://www.amazon.com/Envisioning-Information-Edward-R-Tufte/dp/0961392118)_, taught me how to create strong, effective statistical graphics.
 Tufte introduced the concepts of _chart junk,_ the _data-to-ink ratio,_ _small multiples_ and _sparklines_.
 He argued forcefully and persuasively that designers of statistical graphics need not condescend to their audiences.
 And perhaps most important, he inspired a generation of authors, professionals and scientists — call them "Tuftees" — to strive for simplicity, clarity and honesty in their representations of data.

 Indeed, in my book _[Security Metrics: Replacing Fear, Uncertainty, and Doubt](http://www.amazon.com/Security-Metrics-Replacing-Uncertainty-Doubt/dp/0321349989),_ I wrote an entire [40-page chapter](http://my.safaribooksonline.com/book/networking/security/9780321349989/visualization/ch06) on how to graphically present security data.
 That chapter owes everything to Tufte.
 I mention my own book not out of a desire to gratuitously promote it (not that there's anything wrong with that), but because in the 2nd edition of Stephen Few's _[Information Dashboard Design: Displaying Data for At-A-Glance Monitoring](http://www.amazon.com/Information-Dashboard-Design-At---Glance/dp/1938377001/)_ I can sense exactly why and how Mr Few was driven to write his own book about visualization.